CBCA WA BRANCH

 CLAIRE KIERATH

 Claire has nurtured a lifelong love of children's literature through her degree in Creative Writing and Children's literature from Edith Cowan University, Honours from Murdoch University and a MPhil in Education (Critical Approaches to Children's Literature) from the University of Cambridge, UK.
-She has worked with children for over ten years as a competitive swimming coach, tutor and mentor.
-She currently works as a technical writer.

 WA State Judge 2020-2021 - Book of the Year Younger Readers